 I work with startups at all stages of growth with few having got acquired as well with large enterprises looking to be software driven.
-While interacting with our clients and their investors as technology partners few patterns emerged particularly during growth, scalability, business maturity and valuation discussions.
+While interacting with our clients and their investors as software outsourcing technology partners, few patterns emerged particularly during growth, scalability, business maturity and valuation discussions.

 Wanted to share my thoughts on what to product business need to think about from a product, technology, and operational readiness while deciding to scale, using external examples.
 Investors care about return on equity and the way that happens is if founders and management care about users, nurturing team productivity and delivering on the committed outcome.